TVs: The Basics

 TV Deals by the Numbers

 We’ve listed nearly 500 of the best deals on TVs just this year.
-Of these, the vast majority were smart TVs , although some of the lowest prices we’ve seen per size category have been for non-smart sets.
+Of these, the vast majority of those on sale were smart TVs , although some of the lowest prices we’ve seen per size category have been for non-smart sets.
 (From a personal perspective, I feel that combined with the lower outright price, the value in having a non-smart TV lies in a hassle-free upgrade as new streaming media players come to market.
 No need to worry about a manufacturer phasing out the updates for your set!)

 While OLED panels are the “cream of the crop” in terms of picture quality, that quality still comes at a premium.
 The average price of the new 55” OLED TVs we’ve seen this year comes in around $1,700, compared to $511 for QLED sets and $435 for LED TVs .
 (Note that these numbers are for new units only.
 For refurbished TVs , the average price of an LED set was only a hair over $309.)